rimanz/odin-bst/README.md

 # Odin Binary Search Tree

-An implementation of a binary-search-trees created as an exercise for [The Odin Project](https://www.theodinproject.com/lessons/javascript-binary-search-trees).
+An implementation of a binary-search-trees created as an assignment for [The Odin Project](https://www.theodinproject.com/lessons/javascript-binary-search-trees).

 ## Overview